 Again, if you need help with branding, be sure to check out my Branding Guide for Musicians eBook.

 As they say, content is king.
-One of the keys to success is to build a fanbase is good, consistent content.
+One of the keys to success is to build a fanbase is good, consistent content and investing the money to promote it properly.
 With a target audience in mind, incorporate your niche and values into the content you create, like music videos.

 You need to think about how can you appeal to your niche with the things you post on social media.
 This doesn’t have to be limited to only things related to your music.